ryenus/rop/README.md

 import com.github.ryenus.rop.OptionParser.Command;
 import com.github.ryenus.rop.OptionParser.Option;

+// 1.
+Here we define the Command class
-@Command(name = "foo", descriptions = "A simple command with a few options.") class FooCommand {
+@Command(name = "foo", descriptions = "A simple command with a few options.") public class FooCommand {

-	@Option(description = "explain what is being done", opt = { "-V", "--verbose" })
+	@Option(opt = { "-V", "--verbose" }, description = "explain what is being done")
 	boolean verbose;

-	@Option(description = "certain number", opt = { "-n", "--number" })
+	@Option(opt = { "-n", "--number" }, description = "certain number")
 	int n = 3; // default to 3

-	// This method would be called automatically
-	// Both arguments of the run() methods can be omitted void run(OptionParser parser, String[] params) {
-		if (verbose) { // 'verbose' is set to true by the parser System.out.println(n); // => 4
+	void run(OptionParser parser, String[] params) { // either or both args can be omitted if (verbose) { // 'verbose' is set to true by the parser System.out.println("opt arg: " + n); // => 4
 			for (String param : params) {
-				System.out.println(param);
+				System.out.println("param: " + param); // a, b
 			}
 		}
 	}
-}

-// assume this is called with 'java TheMain --verbose -n 4 a b' public static void main(String[] args) {
+	public static void main(String[] args) { // assume this is called with 'java TheMain --verbose -n 4 a b'
-	OptionParser parser = new OptionParser(FooCommand.class);
+		// 2.
+Create the OptionParser instance along with the Command class OptionParser parser = new OptionParser(FooCommand.class);

+		// 3.
+Parse the args
 		parser.parse(args);

+		// Here FooCommand.run() would be called automatically, so you don't have to }
 }

 ```

+In this example, we've basically done 3 things:

+1. define the Command class, with @Command, and @Option annotations
+2. instantiate the OptionParser class along with the Command class
+3. parse the command line args with OptionParser.parse()

+This is common to all comand line applications built using Rop, regardless how complex the application is.

-Please refer to the javadoc for API details.
+For API details, please refer to the javadoc.

 ## Understanding Rop

 The most significant thing in Rop is the `OptionParser` class, with which Commands are registered, then you call its `parse()` method to parse the command line arguments.

 ### The `@Command` Annotation

-Any vanilla class can be turned to a valid Command with the `@Command` annotation.
+Any vanilla class can be turned to a valid Command with the `@Command` annotation, regardless it has Options or not.

+Hence we call it a *Command class* here.

 ### The `@Option` Annotation

 In a Command class, those fields having the `@Option` annotation, are viable to be set from command line argments during parsing.
-The above example should make it pretty clear.
+The above example should make this pretty clear.

 ### Command Registration